 Matt started FishExplorer.com from scratch with his friend Brian in 2006.
-A new (used) Boston Whaler and a yearning for wiper and tiger muskie drove the thoughts behind the idea.
-Not able to find a list of lakes where he was allowed to take his boat, nor a list of lakes that were stocked with these species, combined with the advent of the Google Maps API and arriving at lakes too low to launch his boat, the shape of the website took form.
+A new (used) Boston Whaler and a yearning for wiper and tiger muskie inspired the idea.
+Not able to find a list of lakes where he was allowed to take his boat, nor a list of lakes that were stocked with these species, combined with the emergence of the Google Maps API and arriving at lakes too low to launch his boat, the shape of the website took form.
 It launched in April 2006, without much fanfare, and has grown considerably since.
 What he thought would be helpful to a few folks and himself, turned out to be a resource many were looking for.
 He has spent nearly every waking hour since either developing FishExplorer.com, thinking about it, or going on fishing excursions to "work on it."